Here we’ll run through what to consider.

-The first thing to note is that there is no one size fits all choice when it comes to digital display campaigns.
+There is no one-size-fits-all choice when it comes to digital display campaigns.
 There are a variety of factors to consider including the overall size of your advertising budget and how this needs to be allocated cross-channel.
 You also need to consider the objectives behind your advertising and what increased spend could potentially mean for performance.

 Campaign duration will also impact how much you need to spend.
 Remember that a budget that works for a shorter campaign won’t necessarily cut it for longer activity.